 Jean-Denis Ncho-Oguie, Treasurer.
 Jean-Denis (or “John”) grew up in Novato, CA, attended San Marin High School and University of California, Santa Barbara, graduating with a Bachelors Degree in Business Economics with an emphasis in Accounting.
 He is a licensed CPA and currently works for Deloitte & Touche LLP in San Francisco.
 Jean-Denis lives with his wife Alicia and their three young daughters, Elena, Emma, and Eve in Novato.
 At the age of 2, Elena was diagnosed on the Autism Spectrum, and in early 2016, the Ncho family found Halleck Creek Ranch.
 Elena now receives equine therapy every Saturday afternoon.
 The Ncho family has felt so blessed to find an organization as prestigious and inclusive as Halleck Creek Ranch.
 As such, in an effort to show their appreciation and to further contribute to the great organization that is Halleck Creek, Jean-Denis became an active Board Member in October of 2016.

 Selina Wajnowski, Secretary.
 Selina and her husband Greg moved back to California after living for 12 years in Asia, when their son Zachary was diagnosed with autism.
 They soon heard about Halleck Creek from Zack’s occupational therapist, and Zack has enjoyed riding at the Ranch since 2001.
 “We are deeply appreciative of the program at Halleck Creek, the beautiful surroundings of the Ranch, and most of all the wonderfully inclusive and diverse community that defines and distinguishes Halleck Creek Ranch”.
-Selina is a volunteer on the facilities team, sidewalks Zack during his Saturday rides, and joined the Board in February of 2010 and volunteers on Wednesdays on the facilities maintenance team.
+Selina is a volunteer on the facilities team, sidewalks Zack during his Saturday rides, and joined the Board in February of 2010 and volunteers on Tuesdays on the facilities maintenance team.